Sound Mixer Services

 Local Expertise

-Knowledge of Australian production workflows, local rental houses like Lemac, and frequency regulations across the country.
+Knowledge of Australian production workflows, local rental houses like Lemac, and frequency rules across the country.

 On Location